teweldemat/funcscript/docs/examples.md

 </div>

-because the interpolated expressions resolve before the outer `eval` returns the text.
+The interpolated expressions resolve before the outer `eval` returns the text.